How to Build Tall Outdoor Planters- an inexpensive DIY project that adds major curb appeal!

 I used pine but you can also use cedar.

 2 X 4 x 8: 1 total

 1 x 4 x 12: 1 total

 Cut the 2 x 4 into 8 sections measuring 12 inches long each.
-Attach corner clamps and sew together at the sides to form a square.
+Attach corner clamps and secure them together at the sides to form a square.

 These will make the base and top of the planter.

 Cut the 1 x 6 into a total of 8, 30 inch boards.

 Screw 2 1 x 6 boards to the top and the bottom of the squares on each side.